Yahweasel/nodejs-server-pages/README.md

 to me.
 I'm also dissatisfied with how EJS handles the variables of the compiled functions. `with` is never the right option, and since they're compiling anyway, there's no compelling reason not to compile them in as plain ol' `var`s.

+Also, EJS compiles to functions which *return* strings, rather than sending strings via some response, which is exactly not what PHP or NJSP does.
+NJSP allows you to send partial output, then do some processing, then send the rest.
+Whether this is useful is debatable, but it is a major difference.

-Ultimately, the part of NJSP that EJS solves is actually pretty small.
+Ultimately, the part of NJSP that EJS solves is actually pretty small, and NSJP solves it in a way that's better suited for its use case.

 ### Express, etc